When motivated, leading companies can make fast and decisive improvements that can benefit millions of animals, each and every year.

 We reach a wide range of consumers through our media and partnership marketing activities.

 Our winners promote their awards and higher welfare products through a number of marketing channels including advertising, in-store promotions and social media.

 Our 2018 Best Marketing Award was awarded to Dutch manufacturer Kipster for developing and marketing the ‘world’s first carbon neutral egg’.
-Through their various marketing activities and their strong relationship with Lidl, their products have been selling out in-store as consumers support the notion of buying not only animal friendly but sustainable products too.
 Watch the video here.